|This is an unofficial version.

 (e) respecting any other matter necessary or advisable to carry out the purposes of this Act.

-NOTE: This section contained a consequential amendment to The Bilingual Service Centres Act that is now included in that Act.
+NOTE: This section contained amendments to The Bilingual Service Centres Act which are now included in that Act.

 The Animal Care Appeal Board established under The Animal Care Act